 Lots of our older customers say they wish they'd had DNAfit when they were young.
 Enjoying a good quality of life into old age starts by looking after your body when you're in your 20s and 30s.
 Here’s why.

-In a world where we know more about ourselves than ever before there is one overarching truth that will never diminish: our health is our most precious asset.
+In a COVID-19 world where we are forced to care more about ourselves than ever before there is one overarching truth that will never diminish: our health is our most precious asset.

 Why investing in your health is important

 When our bodies are healthy, it contributes to us living happier lives.
 This is because we’re able to do more of the things we love.
 Poor health gets even trickier when we grow older and so making a change sooner rather than later is imperative.

 With all the information we have at our disposal, it’s never been easier to stay healthy and fit throughout our entire lives.
 However, it’s still difficult to understand what information we need to remain healthy.
 This is largely due to fads and misinformation.
 We’re bombarded with advice from well-meaning friends and family members, or internet celebs offering their take on the best way to stay healthy.

 For this reason, DNAfit noticed that we all need to change the way that we view health.
 The one-size-fits-all approach to diet, exercise and general well being simply doesn’t work.
 Instead, we focus on personalising our advice according to what makes you unique: your DNA.